 Figure 4b shows the cumulative concurrency graph across all 10 nodes for the throttled execution, using the policy engine.
 The total maximum number of threads starts at 240, but is throttled while Active Harmony searches for an optimal number of active threads to maximize transaction throughput.
-As in the baseline figure, the evolving thread cap is the red line and

-(a) 1D stencil strong scaling.
-This chart shows the correlation between the execution time (blue line) and the queue lengths (red line) when running with different numbers of threads on Edison.
+As in the baseline figure, the evolving thread cap is the red line and a) 1D stencil strong scaling.
+This chart shows the b) 1D Stencil unthrottled.
+This concurrency chart correlation between the execution time (blue line) shows a stacked bar chart with the periodic (1 Hz) and the queue lengths (red line) when running with status of each OS thread.
+The max number of threads different numbers of threads on Edison.